DeanLight/spannerlib/tutorials/introduction.md

 # This is a recursive rule
 ancestor(X,Y) <- parent(X,Z), ancestor(Z,Y)

-# Queties are explained in the next section
+# Queries are explained in the next section
 ?ancestor("Liam", X)
 ?ancestor(X, "Mason")
 ?ancestor("Mason", X)